neomatrix369/SalarySlipKata/README.md

            Employee ID: 12345
            Employee Name: John J Doe
            Gross Salary: £2000.00
+           National Insurance contributions: £159.40
            Tax-free allowance: £916.67
            Taxable income: £1083.33
-           National Insurance contributions: £159.40
            Tax Payable: £216.67

 - Acceptance criteria:
     - Should pass Employee Id, Employee Name and Annual Salary
-    - Should contain the Employee ID, Employee Name, Gross Salary, Taxable income, Tax-free allowance, National Insurance and Tax payable for the month
+    - Should contain the Employee ID, Employee Name, Gross Salary, National Insurance, Taxable income, Tax-free allowance and Tax payable for the month
     - The entry point should be the following interface, which you can not change:
       ```java